 - Intermediate and advanced level courses, also known as upper-level courses, usually have at least one pre-requisite in the same discipline.
 Note that there are some CUNY BA exceptions to this pre-requisite rule.
-For example, only foreign language courses beyond the intermediate level (the first two years) may fulfill requirements for AOCs; both micro and macro-economics, which may have pre-requisites, are considered introductory; the second course in a first-year science sequence is introductory; the second year of coursework at New York City College of Technology (the 2000 level) is also introductory.
-Of course sometimes intermediate or advanced courses have the word “introductory” in the title, but are still upper-level (e.g., Hunter, Math 353, Introduction to Complex Variables is an upper-level course).
+For example, only foreign language courses beyond the intermediate level (the first two years) may fulfill requirements for AOCs; both micro and macro-economics, which may have pre-requisites, are considered introductory; the second course in a first-year science sequence is introductory; the second year of coursework at New York City College of Technology (the 2000 level) is also considered introductory.
+Of course sometimes intermediate or advanced courses have the word “introductory” in the title, but are still upper-level (e.g., Hunter, Math 353, Introduction to Complex Variables, is an upper-level course).
 College catalogs often indicate which courses are introductory, intermediate or advanced.

 - The title of the AOC is appropriate and accurately reflects the chosen courses.

 - The courses make up a coherent plan of study that increases in complexity over time.

 - The courses will prepare the student for graduate study.

 - All courses listed are from a department at a senior campus that offers a BA or BS in the appropriate field.
 Graduate courses may be included.

 - At least half of the AOC will be completed as a CUNY Baccalaureate student.
 (No more than half of an AOC can be made up of coursework prior to enrolling in the program.)

 - If applicable (e.g., if there is prior-to-entry credit accepted towards the area), at least 50% of the AOC will be completed as a CUNY Baccalaureate student.